Enterprise-Content-Management/documentum-rest-sample-filemanager/README.md

 rest.cors.enabled=true
 ```

 > CORS support is built into Documentum REST Services since 7.3.
 For previous versions, you need to seek an outside solution, for instance, [node-http-proxy](https://github.com/nodejitsu/node-http-proxy).
+Please read [Working-around-CORS](https://github.com/Enterprise-Content-Management/documentum-rest-client-angular-filemanager/wiki/Working-around-CORS) for the deployment on REST 7.2 and earlier versions.

 #### Build and Run
 * If you don't have [NodeJS](https://nodejs.org/) installed yet, download and install it.